schism-dev/schism/docs/input-output/param.md

 Hot start flag.
 If `ihot=0`, cold start; if $ihot \neq 0$, hot start from `hotstart.nc`.
 If `ihot=1`, the time and time step are reset to zero, and outputs start from `t=0` accordingly (and you need to adjust other inputs like `.th` etc).
 If `ihot=2`, the run (and outputs) will continue from the time specified in `hotstart.nc`.

 !!! note
     1. With `ihot=2`,you do not need to adjust other inputs but you do need to make sure `flux.out` is inside `outputs/` (even if you used `iflux=0`).
-If you used $iout_sta \neq 0$, make sure `staout_*` are inside `outputs/` as well.
+If you used $iout\_sta \neq 0$, make sure `staout_*` are inside `outputs/` as well.
 This is because the code will try to append to these outputs upon restart, and would crash if it cannot find them.

 ### ihydraulics=0 (int)
 Hydraulic model option.
 If $ihydraulics \neq 0$, `hydraulics.in` is required (cf. hydraulics user manual).

 ### iloadtide=0 (int)  loadtide_coef (double)
-Option to specify Self Attraction and Loading (SAL) tide, usually used for basin-scale applications.
+Option to specify Self Attraction and Loading (SAL) tide, usually used for basin- or global-scale applications.
 If `iloadtide=0`, SAL is off.
 If `iloadtide=1`, the SAL input is interpolated values from a tide database, e.g., FES2014, given in `loadtide_[FREQ].gr3`, where `[FREQ]` are frequency names (shared with tidal potential, in upper cases like M2) and the two 'depths' inside are amplitude (m) and phases (degrees behind GMT).
-In this option, SAL is lumped into tidal potential so it shares some parameters with tidal potential in bctides.in (cut-off depth, frequencies).
+In this option, SAL is lumped into tidal potential so it shares some parameters with tidal potential in `bctides.in` (cut-off depth, frequencies).

 If iloadtide=2 or 3, use a simple scaling for gravity approach (in this option, SAL is applied everywhere and does not share parameters with tidal potential).
-If `iloadtide=2`, a simple scaling is used to reduce the gravity.
+If `iloadtide=2`, a simple scaling specified by `loadtide_coef` is used to reduce the gravity.
 If `iloadtide=3`, the scaling is dependent on the local depth _a la_ Stepanov & Hughes (2004), with a maximum value of `loadtide_coef`.